GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16c_OPTIONAL_data_presentation_Ordination.md

 ### Introduction

-A common method to investigate the relatedness of samples to one another is to calculate [ordinations](https://en.wikipedia.org/wiki/Ordination_(statistics)) and visualise in the form of a principal components analysis (PCA) or non-metric multidimensional scaling (nMDS) plot.
-In this exercise, we will calculate ordinations based on weighted and unweighted (binary) [Bray-Curtis dissimilarity](https://en.wikipedia.org/wiki/Bray%E2%80%93Curtis_dissimilarity) and present them in nMDS plots.
+A common method to investigate the relatedness of samples to one another is to calculate [ordinations](https://en.wikipedia.org/wiki/Ordination_(statistics)) and to visualise this in the form of a principal components analysis (PCA) or non-metric multidimensional scaling (nMDS) plot.
+In this exercise, we will calculate ordinations based on weighted and unweighted (binary) [Bray-Curtis dissimilarity](https://en.wikipedia.org/wiki/Bray%E2%80%93Curtis_dissimilarity) and present these in nMDS plots.

-The coverage tables generateed in earlier exercises have been copied to `11.data_presentation/coverage/` a for use in these exercises.
+The coverage tables generated in earlier exercises have been copied to `11.data_presentation/coverage/` a for use in these exercises.

 In addition to this, a simple mapping file has also been created (`11.data_presentation/coverage/mapping_file.txt`).
 This is a tab-delimited file listing each sample ID in the first column, and the sample "Group" in the second column (*Group_A*, *Group_B*, and *Group_C*).
 This grouping might represent, for example, three different sampling sites that we want to compare between.
 If you had other data (such as environmental measures, community diversity measures, etc.) that you wish to incorporate in other downstream analyses (such an fitting environmental variables to an ordination) you could also add new columns to this file and load them at the same time.